Microservices Client-Side UI Composition Pattern In Java: Assembling Modular UIs in Microservices Architecture

 UI composition refers to the practice of building a user interface from modular components, each responsible for fetching its own data and rendering its own content.
 This approach enables faster development cycles, easier maintenance, and better scalability in large systems.

-In this example, an e-commerce platform composes its frontend by integrating three independent modules: CartService, ProductService, and OrderService.
+This example composes an e-commerce frontend by integrating three independent modules.
 Each module is served by a microservice and fetched on the client side through an API Gateway.

 ApiGateway